rppicomidi/usb_midi_host/README.md

 TODO Insert photo of my setup here.

 The main advantages of this approach are
-- It does not consume 2 GPIO pins
+- It does not consume 3 GPIO pins
-- It does not consume PIO0 and PIO1
+- It does not consume PIO 0
 - It does not restrict CPU operating speed
 - It does not consume CPU 1
 - It does not need the memory the Pico_PIO_USB library uses